0xjashim/0xjashim.github.io/_posts/2020-12-15-national-cyberdrill-2020-forensic-challenges.md

 thumbnail: /img/ncd2020.webp
 tags: ctf,ncd2020,autopsy,forensic
 ---
-Two days ago, I collaborated with few students like myself from "The infinity bytes" and participated in the first National Cyber Drill 2020 organized by the Bangladesh Government's e-Government Computer Incident Response Team (BGD e-GOV CIRT) and secured 2nd place against 234 teams.

 This contest had teams comprised of cybersecurity personnel from financial and non-financial institutions, regulatory bodies, corporations, law enforcement, universities, and IT organizations of Bangladesh.
 The challenges were mostly blue team oriented which not really is my forte as I like red team challenges more.
 So here goes my writeup for the challenges in the "Forensic" section where I first time used [Autopsy](https://www.autopsy.com/download/) to find flags scattered inside an "Encased Image file".